bgollub/dupdup/README.md

 ```

 ## Compiling
-You can run `dotnet publish Dupdup.csproj` or use the `buildrelease.ps1` script in the repository.
+Run `dotnet publish Dupdup.csproj` or use the `buildrelease.ps1` script in the repository.

 `buildrelease.ps1` builds self-contained release executables for the following runtimes:
 - win-x64